n7tae/mrefd/README.md

 Use your favorite editor to edit mrefd.cfg.
 This file contains comments so it should be obvious what values need changing.

-### Debugging support
+### Compile-time options

+There are two compile-time options:

-You can build mrefd with debugging support simply by creating an empty file, `touch debug`.
+1. You can build mrefd with debugging support simply by creating an empty file, `touch debug`.
 Turn off debugging support with `rm debug`.
+2. You can build mrefd wihtout DHT support by creating an empty file, `touch nodht`.
+Enable DHT with `rm nodht`.
+Of course, you don't need to build the OpenDHT library if you aren't going to use it.
+Keep in mind that registering your reflector with the M17 project will require DHT support.

-Debugging support is a compiled feature, so if you turn it off or on, you need to do a `make clean` and `make` after changing this feature.
+If you turn one of these compile-time features off or on, you need to do a `make clean` and `make` after changing this feature.
 If mrefd is running, you also need to uninstall/reinstall mrefd.

 ### Compling and installing your system